Ajrarn/Natao/app/languages/helpMarkdown-en.md

 ## Over Many Lines

-The grayed out blockquotes seen throughout this guide were created as follows: by inserting before the lines of text that need to be part of the box four empty character spaces, or one use of your keyboard's TAB-key.
+The grayed out block-quotes seen throughout this guide were created as follows: by inserting, before the lines of text that need to be part of the box, four empty character spaces, or one use of your keyboard's TAB-key.

     As an example, here's some text: